ntampellini/TSCoDe/TO_DO.md

 .
 Generate input from TS geometry
 . implement np_cache (low priority)
 . what about (CH3OH)2CH3Br TS? not cyclical, just assisted...
+. specify generic orbital parameter in variables to use as a KeyError fallback